FAQ Page for Charity Treks HIV / AIDS Bike Treks

 A. We will provide you with a fundraising guide (in PDF format) that will help you with this.
 You will be put in contact with experienced riders and fundraisers who can mentor you and answer any questions you may have.
 You can also log on to our Facebook page and ask for help from other riders.

-Q. How will registration take place in Charlottesville ?
+Q. How will registration take place in Burlington ?

-A. Onsite registration will take place from noon to 5:00 pm on Tuesday, September 26, 2017 in Charlottesville, VA at our host hotel (to be determined).
-You will meet some of the volunteers on the event, pick up your event T-shirt and jersey (if you ordered one) and have the opportunity to ask any questions you may have.
+A. Socially distanced onsite registration will take place from 1:00 pm to 5:00 pm on Tuesday, August 3, 2021 in Burlington, VT at our host hotel (Doubletree by Hilton Burlington Vermont).
+You will meet some of the volunteers on the event, pick up your event T-shirt and have the opportunity to ask any questions you may have.

 There will be ongoing Safety and Rider briefings throughout the day, and you are also required to meet with a Medical Team member to assure you are fit for the event and discuss any medical related issues.